About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 I usually mix these up by hand, just using a large mixing bowl and a wooden spoon.
 You can get fancy and use a food processor and a stand mixer, but there’s something so comforting about having your hands in the dough working everything together.
 In my opinion the old-fashioned way is the best way with scones.

-- First Things First.
+- Prep your tools and make sure your butter is cold.
 I really do recommend making sure that your butter is good and cold.
 You can put it into the freezer for about ten minutes before baking, just to get it thoroughly chilled.
 At the same time, you can have the oven preheating and prepare your baking sheet.
 I line mine with a large sheet of parchment paper or a silpat.

 - Combine Dry Ingredients & Add the Butter.
 Combine the flour, baking powder, baking soda, salt, and spices, mixing well.
 Then, add the cubed butter.
 Using your fingers, just rub the flour and butter together to incorporate.
 Continue doing this until the flour mixture resembles coarse bread crumbs.